ytthuan/LeoSQLServerRServices/CampaignManagement/Resources/data-scientist.md

 ![Visualize](Images/visualize.png?raw=true)

 You can find an example of this in the  [CampaignManagement Dashboard](Campaign%20Management%20Dashboard.pbix).
-How to use this template for new data is included in the **Instructions** folder.

-##Template Contents
+## Template Contents

 [View the contents of this solution template](contents.md)

-##System Requirements
+## System Requirements

 To run the scripts requires the following: